-- 4.10.1 The Provider will offer a telephone answering service linked to a dedicated line for the purpose of receiving cancellations 24-hour a day. - 4.10.2 This service may be provided using automated means. - 4.10.3 Bookings shall be treated as cancelled at the time messages are left via the service. - 4.10.4 The cut off times for cancellations will be bookings that are cancelled during 'Core' service hours but with more than one hours' notice will be treated as a No cost cancellation - 4.10.5 Bookings cancelled with less than an hours' notice or after the vehicle has commenced its journey, then these journeys will be treated as aborted journeys, except where this is due to the Provider failing to collect a patient on time. - 4.10.6 When a booking is cancelled, other than by the Provider, before the cancellation 'cut off' time, this will be treated as a No cost cancellation. - 4.10.7 No charge is to be made to the Commissioner in connection with any no cost cancellation.
+- 4.10.1 The Provider will offer a telephone answering service linked to a dedicated line for the purpose of receiving cancellations 24 hours a day. - 4.10.2 This service may be provided using automated means.

+- 4.10.3 Bookings shall be treated as cancelled at the time messages are left via the service. - 4.10.4 The Cancellation Cut Off Time is 1 Hour prior to the scheduled collection time. - 4.10.5 Cancellations received prior to the Cancellation Cut Off Time will be treated as a No cost cancellation - 4.10.6 Bookings cancelled with less than an hours' notice or after the vehicle has commenced its journey, will be treated as aborted journeys, except where this is due to the Provider failing to collect a patient on time. - 4.10.7 When a booking is cancelled, other than by the Provider, before the cancellation 'cut off' time, this will be treated as a No cost cancellation. - 4.10.8 No charge is to be made to the Commissioner in connection with any no cost cancellation.